BBjie/HR_ChatBot/README.md

 Before running the application, you need to download the model file from HuggingFace and store it in the same directory as app_with_ingest.py.
-Use this link to download the model: https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q8_0.gguf
+Use this link to download the model: https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q8_0.gguf You can play with other models as well.
 After downloading the model, navigate to your code directory:
 ```
 cd .\your code directory